Renault sees 2021 profit despite chip crunch, raw material costs | Business

 Renault sees 2021 profit despite chip crunch, raw material costs

-The French carmaker said last month that by 2030 the Renault-Nissan-Mitsubishi alliance will produce one million EVs globally a year, up from the 200,000 they made in 2020.
-Renault on Friday posted a net profit of 354 million euros ($420.52 million) for the first six months of 2021, versus a hefty loss of nearly 7.3 billion euros for the same period in 2020, which included lengthy industry-wide production shutdowns to slow the spread of the global coronavirus pandemic.
+Renault said it now expected the chip shortage to lead to a production loss of 200,000 units this year, doubling its previous forecast.
+The carmaker, which has been focusing more on its most profitable models, reported a return to half-year net profit after a hefty loss a year ago, crediting rising car sales and its pricing efforts.

-French carmaker Renault said on Friday it expected to deliver a full-year 2021 profit even as a global shortage in semiconductor chips and rising raw material costs crimped car production.
-Renault said it now expects the chip shortage to lead to a production loss of 200,000 units over the course of 2021, up from its previous forecast of a loss of 100,000 units.
+French carmaker Renault said on Friday it expected to deliver a full-year 2021 profit even as a global shortage in semiconductor chips and rising raw material costs crimped production.
+Renault said it now expected the chip shortage to lead to a production loss of 200,000 units this year, doubling its previous forecast.

-The carmaker posted a half-year net profit versus a hefty loss for the same period in 2020 due to rising car sales and a turnaround plan focused on profitability.
-The company reported an operating margin of 2.8% for the first half of the year and said it is aiming for a full-year margin "of the same order."
+The carmaker, which has been focusing more on its most profitable models, reported a return to half-year net profit after a hefty loss a year ago, crediting rising car sales and its pricing efforts.
+Renault, which also owns Dacia and Lada brands and has a partnership with Nissan, reported an operating margin of 2.8% for the first half of the year, saying it was aiming for a full-year margin "of the same order".
+It added it was ahead of its cost cutting targets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)